samiamlabs/minireach_docs/source/executive.rst

 	Don't forget to abort the publishing message, *ctrl + c* in the terminal.
 If not the forklift will start a new mission direct after finished the first one.

-The mission can also be sent from the GUI, see XXXXXXXXXX for more information.
+The mission can also be sent from the GUI, see Tutorial for Android application for more information.

 Troubleshooting